DataPolitik/decidim_viz_back/README.md

+Note: As future.eu is not longer active, Decidim.viz is not working anymore.
+Nevertheless, the code can be usted to retrieve data from others Decidim instances.

 # Decidim Viz - Back

 This repository contains the back-end part of Decidim.viz (http://viz.platoniq.net/).
 This projects aims to develop a dashboard to extract data from Decidim instances (https://meta.decidim.org/).